alludhanush777-gif/alludhanush777-gif/README.md

 <details>
 <summary><strong>What are you learning right now?</strong></summary>
 <br/>
-React (for a more complete full-stack skill set), AWS fundamentals, and System Design — with a focus on being able to design and reason about scalable backend systems, not just build CRUD apps.
+React and Next.js (for a more complete full-stack skill set), along with System Design — with a focus on being able to design and reason about scalable backend systems, not just build CRUD apps.
 </details>

 <details>